Often a silent disease, ovarian cancer is still doing a lot of damage. Fortunately, there are new treatments and therefore more hope.

 - hormone replacement therapy

-Ovarian cancer often goes undetected in the first stages of the disease.
-As it develops, symptoms may begin to manifest themselves, such as:
+Ovarian cancer often goes undetected in the early stages.
+As it progresses, symptoms may begin to appear, such as:

 - enlarged abdomen